Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Hodge Laplacian for -metrics, split parametrix construction

 The upper left corner of \eqref{eqn:square phi normal op} behaves differently: If $b\geq2$ then the standard fundamental solution defines a bounded operator (acting by convolution)

 if $\gamma\in(0,b-1)$, where $x>0$ is smooth and equals $\frac1r$ for large values of the radial function $r$ on $\R^{b+1}$.
+Here, $c$ is a dimensional constant.
 For $b<2$ there are no values $\gamma$ for which $\Delta_{\R^{b+1}}$ is invertible between these spaces.
 See for example \cite[Proposition A.2]{AlbRocShe:RHKTDFC}.
 In any case, the convolution only decays polynomially at infinity.